TheLandfill/cherry/README.md

         implemented this, but it should be easy enough to extend.
     -   **Generating Roots of Unity:** It's missing in general from every field.
 -   **Matrices**
-    -   **General RREF:** I only implemented this when finding the inverse, but I can probably implement something else later.
     -   **Dealing with Poorly Behaved Floating Point Matrices:** Currently, I'm checking if certain elements are zero because I've been working with finite fields.
 For floats, I should instead use a better algorithm.